kanziebub/ProjectSEA/rulebook.md

 ## Substitute Players

 Registering a subtitute player is **optional**.
 A team can still replace any member at most before the tournament briefing ends (usually 2 days before the tournament starts) by reporting to the tournament organizers (preferrably to Zibub).

+### Substitution Rules
+- A substitute may only be swapped in once every 2 rounds.
+- Once a substitute enters the team lineup, they must play two consecutive rounds before any further substitution is allowed.
+> An example team of **A, B, C (main) + D (sub)**
+> - Round 1: A, B, C
+> - Round 2: A, B, D (D replaces C)
+> - Round 3: A, B, D (D must continue)

 ### Incomplete Teams
 If afterwards any team member is unable to play during the tournament and no substitute was registered: